scipy-conference/scipy_proceedings_2012/geoffrey_poore/geoffrey_poore.rst

 code in other languages, when the code in other languages has already been executed and removed before LaTeX runs.

-In another approach to including executable code in LaTeX documents, the original document is valid LaTeX, containing code in special commands and environments.
+In an alternate approach to including executable code in LaTeX documents, the original document is valid LaTeX, containing code wrapped in special commands and environments.
 The code is extracted by LaTeX itself during compilation, then executed and replaced by its output.
 Such approaches with Python go back to at least 2007, with Martin R. Ehmsen's python.sty style file [Ehmsen]_.
 Since 2008, SageTeX has provided access to the Sage mathematics system from within LaTeX [Drake]_.
 Because Sage is largely based on Python, it also provides Python access.
 SympyTeX (2009) is based on SageTeX